-Rare is the artist who can create something simultaneously fractured and excessive, and somehow make it into a cohesive whole.
-Yet that’s precisely what Broken Social Scene did when they released their second album, You Forgot It In People, a sprawling work that shuffled musicians, singers and styles from one track to another.
-Individually a great group of songs, but an even stronger whole, it’s the kind of enigmatic epiphany that only comes around every few years or so.
-Or, more accurately, it’s the kind of artistic breakthrough that happens pretty much every time Broken Social Scene decides to put out a new album.
-In 2005, however, when they released their self-titled effort, they very nearly overplayed their hand, amassing a work even bigger and more brazen, brilliant and bold yet dangerously close to collapsing under its own weight.
+Rare is the band able to create something both fractured and excessive, and somehow make it into a cohesive whole.
+That’s exactly what Broken Social Scene did when they released their second album, You Forgot It In People, a sprawling work that shuffled musicians, singers and styles from one track to another.
+Individually a great group of songs, but an even more stronger whole, it’s the kind of enigmatic epiphany that shouldn’t work but somehow does, almost miraculously.
+In 2005, however, when they released their self-titled effort, they oh-so-slightly overplayed their hand, amassing a work even bigger and more brazen, brilliant and bold yet dangerously close to collapsing under its own weight.

-After something that massive and all encompassing, it’s understandable that the band opted for a slightly different approach for their fourth album, Forgiveness Rock Record.
+After a work of that scale, it’s understandable that the band opted for a slightly different approach for their fourth album, Forgiveness Rock Record.
 With producer Dave Newfeld sitting out this round, the band enlisted Tortoise’s John McEntire to step behind the boards, and the contrast is striking.
 It’s still very much a Broken Social Scene album, but one that’s nowhere near as dense or as heavy.
-The melodies have more room to breathe, the amplifiers never sound ready to explode, and there’s nothing remotely close to the battle royale of “Windsurfing Nation.”
-It’s an album less about blowing ear drums, and more about the focus directed to the songs themselves, which are as strong as ever.
+The melodies have more room to breathe, the amplifiers never sound on the verge of explosion, and there’s nothing remotely close to the battle royale of “Windsurfing Nation.”
+It’s an album less about making an effort to overwhelm, and more about the focus directed to the songs themselves, which are as strong as ever.

 Kevin Drew and Brendan Canning remain the central architects of Broken Social Scene’s dynamic rock ‘n’ roll world, though Forgiveness features a typically broad cast of contributors, from longtime collaborators Emily Haines and Andrew Whiteman to newest member Lisa Lobsinger, whose dreamy delivery on standout “All to All” is reminiscent of the angelic pipes of Stars’ Amy Millan.
 Leslie Feist, who helmed prior favorites such as “Almost Crimes” and “7/4 (Shoreline),” has taken more of a background role this time around, but Whiteman’s “Art House Director,” all spunky rhythms and brassy accompaniment, more than makes up for that.
 Behind the scenes, meanwhile, Tortoise’s Doug McCombs, Pavement’s Spiral Stairs, Death From Above 1979’s Sebastian Grainger and The Sea and Cake’s Sam Prekop, to name but a few of the album’s many contributors, play a supporting role in something even bigger than the sum of their performance credits.